-Article 6 of Regulation (EC) No. 882/2204 requires that the competent authority shall ensure that all of its staff performing official controls receive, for their area of competence, appropriate training enabling them to undertake their duties competently and to carry out official controls in a consistent manner.
-Staff performing official controls keep up to date in their area of competence and receive regular additional training as necessary and have aptitude for multidisciplinary cooperation.
+Article 6 of Regulation (EC) No. 882/2204 requires that the competent authority shall ensure that all of its staff performing official controls receive, for their area of competence, appropriate training enabling them to undertake their duties competently and to carry out official controls in a consistent manner and that staff performing official controls keep up to date in their area of competence and receive regular additional training as necessary and have aptitude for multidisciplinary cooperation.

-The veterinary services team in Waterford County Council comprise one CVO and two TVIs.
+The veterinary services team in Laois County Council comprise one CVO, who is supported by three TVIs.
 Administrative support is also provided.
-There are also two deputies for the TVIs, who provide cover when the TVI is on holidays.